 The Travelodge here is accessed from inside the main amenity building.

 Signs and Name

-Moto publicly refer to the services by the name Swansea, however the signs on the motorway (which haven't been replaced since the early-1990s) still call it Swansea West.
+Moto publicly refer to the services by the name Swansea, however the signs on the motorway (which haven't been replaced since it opened) still call it Swansea West.
 Coupled with the Welsh translation Gwasanaethau Gorllewin Abertawe, this creates quite a lengthy sign.

 A large "Moto this way" sign has been placed on the access road to distract attention from the 24-hour McDonald's which is accessed from the same exit.

 |Sarn Park (25 miles)||Services on the M4||Pont Abraham (6 miles)|

 Our comments section was refreshed in 2019.
 Until new comments arrive, you may want to check the archive.